 Find out about recent activities by our members and stay up to date with events, funding opportunities and outreach activities organized by NARI and its members.

-Arctic Frontiers Emerging Leaders is an Arctic early career and mentoring program in the High North of Norway for young scientists and professionals with special interest in Arctic topics.
-If you are an aspiring Arctic leader under 35 years and want to learn about how your research aligns with the UN Decade of Ocean Science for Sustainable Development and the Working Groups of the Arctic Council, you are welcome to apply.
+Arctic Frontiers Emerging Leaders is an Arctic early career and mentoring program in Northern Norway for young professionals with special interest in Arctic topics.
+If you are an aspiring Arctic leader under 35 years and want to learn about Green Shift and issues within environment, resource management, security, climate, business and technology in the Arctic, you are welcome to apply.
 Please note that travel to Norway will be subject to all public health advice in place at that time.

 For the sponsorship from DFA, the evaluation of submissions will also be linked closely to the Working Groups of the Arctic Council.

 The activities of the Arctic Council are conducted through six working groups (WGs) composed of representatives at expert level from sectoral ministries, government agencies, and researchers.

 The six Arctic Council WGs are: • Arctic Contaminants Action Program (ACAP) • Arctic Monitoring and Assessment Programme (AMAP) • Conservation of Arctic Flora and Fauna (CAFF) • Emergency Prevention, Preparedness and Response (EPPR) • Protection of the Arctic Marine Environment (PAME) • Sustainable Development Working Group (SDWG)

 Early-career professionals under 35 years of age, meaning that candidates should have entered their work life already, and have finished their professional studies and education (e.g. completed Bachelor and/or Masters); and PhDs and Post-docs engaged in Arctic issues should send applications via email.